Noxsios/ctf-slides/slides.md

 ## A Tactical Genius

 - Commander of the Confederate States Army during the American Civil War.
-- Lee displayed "expert use of the Napoleonic turning movement as described by Antoine de Jo-mini".
+- Lee displayed "expert use of the Napoleonic turning movement as described by Antoine de Jomini".
 - Goal was to bring the North to the peace negotiating table through costly defeats in Northern territory.
 - "Became so engrossed with the tactical details and the possibility of achieving an Austerlitz that he lost his focus on directing a campaign linked to political ends."